Nino-123/DECENTRALIZED-SOCIAL-MEDIA-SYSTEM-ARCHITECTURE-A-MULTI-PATTERN-APPROACH/README.md

 ## 📖 License

 This project is intended for educational use and prototyping.
-See `LICENSE` file for details.